A New People

 My elder brothers were all put apprentices to different trades.
 I was put to the grammar-school at eight years of age, my father intending to devote me, as the tithe of his sons, to the service of the Church.
 My early readiness in learning to read (which must have been very early, as I do not remember when I could not read), and the opinion of all his friends, that I should certainly make a good scholar, encouraged him in this purpose of his. — Autobiography

-Wikipedia reports on the ■Treaty of Paris, representatives of Britain were opposed to the US Seal “until mollified by Benjamin Franklin”.
-I don’t imagine Franklin arguing a new order of time had come.
-His saying the Seal stated a new people was come looks much more likely an effective argument.
+Reports Wikipedia on the ■Treaty of Paris, representatives of Britain were opposed to the US Seal “until mollified by Benjamin Franklin”.
+I do not imagine he argued a new order of time had come.
+Likely he explained the Seal motto said there was a new people, a new nation.

-Let us see how Latin can be still generative.
-It is natural, in human language acquisition, to learn from usage.
-For the Classics, we can compare the ■Second Philippic by Cicero, whose death shows what discontinuity the Empire practiced as well.[5]
+It is altogether natural to learn from language usage.
+For the Classics, we can compare the ■Second Philippic by Cicero.
+[5]

-□ Accuse the senate; accuse the equestrian body, which at that time was united with the senate; accuse every order or society, and all the citizens…
+□ Accuse the senate; accuse the equestrian body (…), accuse every order or society, and all the citizens…

 □ at all events you would never have continued in this order or rather in this city…